Rubens Barrichello: Williams (2010–2011)

 In 2010, Barrichello was offered a contract by McLaren.
 He did not accept because he had already signed a contract with Williams, and did not want to renege on his pledge to that team.
 The McLaren seat was ultimately filled by Barrichello's 2009 teammate Jenson Button.
 On 2 November 2009, Williams confirmed Barrichello and Nico Hülkenberg as their official race drivers for the season.
 This meant that Barrichello would be in Formula One for at least another season, and would go on to become the first driver in Formula One history to compete in over three-hundred Grands Prix.

 In pre-season testing, Barrichello finished at the top of the timesheets once, because of rain.
 In some sessions, he was outpaced by his rookie teammate Hülkenberg.
 Williams was the second team in terms of kilometres covered and showed some reliability, but were off pace from front-runners Red Bull, Ferrari, and McLaren.

 At the first race of the season in Bahrain, Barrichello qualified eleventh on the grid, and finished tenth in the race.
 In Australia, he went on to finish eighth, moving him to within two points of Senna's mark.
 He stalled on the grid in Malaysia due to an overheating clutch, but recovered to twelfth place at the finish.
 In China, he finished twelfth again.
 In Spain, he benefited from Lewis Hamilton's late crash to score two points, finishing in ninth, despite starting eighteenth on the grid and equalling Senna's record.

-In Monaco, he qualified ninth and moved up to sixth position through the first corner.
+In Monaco, Barrichello qualified ninth and moved up to sixth position through the first corner.
 Later, he had a suspension failure caused by a loose drain cover and crashed heavily.
 After crashing he threw the car's steering wheel out, as he was sitting in the middle of a 120 mph corner with his car on fire.
 This was then run over by Karun Chandhok's Hispania.